hashicorp/packer/website/source/docs/builders/azure.html.md

     containing the virtual network.
 If the resource group cannot be found, or it cannot be disambiguated, this value should be set.

+-   `allowed_inbound_ip_addresses` (array of strings) list of IP addresses and CIDR blocks that should be allowed access to the VM.
+If provided, an Azure Network Security Group will be created with corresponding rules and be bound to the NIC attached to the VM.

 -   `virtual_network_subnet_name` (string) If virtual\_network\_name is set,
     this value **may** also be set.
 If virtual\_network\_name is set, and this value is not set the builder attempts to determine the subnet to use with